-Join Rev. Alison on the 3rd Saturday of the month, at 9:30 am, from September through May, to explore the various meaning and impact of words used in religious or spiritual contexts.
+Join Rev. Alison on the 3rd Saturday of the month, at 9:30 am, from September through May, to explore the various meanings and impacts of words used in religious or spiritual contexts.
 We’ll explore words such as “faith,” “worship,” “sin,” “grace,” “prayer,” and more, to discover what emotional, intellectual, or spiritual value they may have (or not have) for diverse Unitarian Universalists.

 Brief readings will be assigned for each session, primarily taken from Fluent in Faith, by Jeanne Nieuwejaar, published by the UUA’s Skinner House Books.